Culture of Russia: Architecture

 The history of Russian architecture begins with early woodcraft buildings of ancient Slavs, and the church architecture of Kievan Rus'.
 Following the Christianization of Kievan Rus', for several centuries it was influenced predominantly by the Byzantine Empire.
 Aristotle Fioravanti and other Italian architects brought Renaissance trends into Russia.
-The 16th-century saw the development of the unique tent-like churches; and the onion dome design, which is a distinctive feature of Russian architecture.
-In the 17th-century, the "fiery style" of ornamentation flourished in Moscow and Yaroslavl, gradually paving the way for the Naryshkin baroque of the 1690s.
+The 16th century saw the development of the unique tent-like churches; and the onion dome design, which is a distinctive feature of Russian architecture.
+In the 17th century, the "fiery style" of ornamentation flourished in Moscow and Yaroslavl, gradually paving the way for the Naryshkin baroque of the 1690s.

 After the reforms of Peter the Great, Russia's architecture became influenced by Western European styles.
 The 18th-century taste for Rococo architecture led to the splendid works of Bartolomeo Rastrelli and his followers.
 The most influential Russian architects of the eighteenth century; Vasily Bazhenov, Matvey Kazakov, and Ivan Starov, created lasting monuments in Moscow and Saint Petersburg and established a base for the more Russian forms that followed.
 During the reign of Catherine the Great, Saint Petersburg was transformed into an outdoor museum of Neoclassical architecture.
 During Alexander I's rule, Empire style became the de facto architectural style, and Nicholas I opened the gate of Eclecticism to Russia.
-The second half of the 19th-century was dominated by the Neo-Byzantine and Russian Revival style.
-In early 20th-century, Russian neoclassical revival became a trend.
-Prevalent styles of the late 20th-century were the Art Nouveau, Constructivism, and Socialist Classicism.
+The second half of the 19th century was dominated by the Neo-Byzantine and Russian Revival style.
+In the early 20th century, Russian neoclassical revival became a trend.
+Prevalent styles of the late 20th century were the Art Nouveau, Constructivism, and Socialist Classicism.